Click on the following for more information about our AAHRPP visit:

 The PI is also ultimately responsible for proper conduct of the study and fulfillment of related obligations, including specifically:

+It is the PI’s responsibility to keep evidence of this certification on file for each member of the research team.
 Please refer to the IRB website for more information on this continuing education.